truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Exclude System Dataset" checkbox has been added to :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot`.

+* The :file:`/usr/local/bin/test_ssh.py` script has been added for testing the SSH connection for a defined replication task.

 * The "Encryption Mode" and "Certificate" drop-down menus have been added to :menuselection:`Directory Service --> Active Directory`.

 * A pop-up warning will appear if you go to change :menuselection:`Directory Service --> Active Directory --> Advanced Mode -> Idmap backend` as selecting the wrong